samcday/node-stream-buffer/README.md

 Not supposed to be a speed demon, it's more for tests/debugging or weird edge cases.
 It works with an internal buffer that it copies contents to/from/around.

+## Contributors

+Thanks to the following people for taking some time to contribute to this project.

+ * Igor Dralyuk <idralyuk@ebay.com>
+ * Simon Koudijs <simon.koudijs@intellifi.nl>

 ## License

 node-stream-buffer is free and unencumbered public domain software.
 For more information, see the accompanying UNLICENSE file.